 Where equity settled share purchase options are awarded to employees, the fair value of the options at the date of grant is charged to profit or loss over the vesting period using the graded vesting method.
 Performance vesting conditions are taken into account by adjusting the number of equity instruments expected to vest at each reporting date so that, ultimately, the cumulative amount recognized over the vesting period is based on the number of options that eventually vest.
-Non-vesting conditions and market vesting conditions are factored into the fair value of the options granted.
-As long as all other vesting conditions are satisfied, a charge is made irrespective of whether these vesting conditions are satisfied.
+Non-vesting conditions and market vesting conditions are satisfied, a charge is made irrespective of whether these vesting conditions are satisfied.
 The cumulative expense is not adjusted for failure to achieve a market vesting condition or where a non-vesting condition is not satisfied.
 Where the terms and conditions of options are modified before they vest, the increase in the fair value of the options, measured immediately before and after the modification, is also charged to profit or loss over the remaining vesting period.